 Section 6.
 The Treasurer shall keep a record of all expenses and income of the Student Government.
 The Treasurer will obtain all student fees information through the Vice-Chancellor of Student Affairs.

-The Treasurer shall serve as the Vice-Chair of the Student Organization Funding Association.
+The Treasurer shall serve as the Chair of the Student Organization Funding Association.

-The Treasurer shall compile a list of possible Chairpersons of the Student Organization Funding Association and the Student Activities Committee.
-They shall report the list to the Internal Vice- President along with their recommendation.
-This list and recommendations shall be provided to the SGA at-large for consideration.

 Section 7.
 The Secretary of Student Government shall be responsible for the compilation and distribution of minutes for regular business meetings and shall keep a record of all official correspondence of the SGA for archiving.

-The Secretary shall serve as the Vice-Chair of the Student Activities Committee.
+The Secretary shall serve as a liaison to the Student Activities Committee.

-Section 8The Student Representative to the University of Illinois Board of Trustees shall be an ex-officio member of the Student Government shall be governed by the policies of the Board of Trustees and in accordance with the University of Illinois Trustees Act (110 ILCS 310, et. seq.).
+Section 8.
+The Student Representative to the University of Illinois Board of Trustees shall be an ex-officio member of the Student Government Association and shall be governed by the policies of the Board of Trustees and in accordance with the University of Illinois Trustees Act (110 ILCS 310, et. seq.).
 The Student Trustee will have a non-binding, advisory vote on the SGA.

 Section 9.
 The Senators of the SGA shall report to the Internal Vice-President of the Student Government Association and will be responsible for membership on two committees, distributed accordingly: one (1) Student Government Association committees and one (1) committee at the Campus Senate, UIS, or Central Administration level each semester.
 Each Senator will have a vote on SGA.